Asian currencies eke out gains on muted dollar

 Other shares in Singapore, Bangkok, and Kuala Lumpur traded between 0.1% and 0.4% higher.

-Meanwhile, equities in Shanghai snapped a seven-day winning streak to trade 5.3% lower, paring all gains from the previous session.
+Meanwhile, equities in Shanghai snapped a 10-day winning streak to trade 5.3% lower, paring all gains from the previous session.

-The index had risen as much as 10.1% on Tuesday on anticipation of more strong stimulus measures from Beijing which failed to materialise.
+The index had risen as much as 10.1% on Tuesday on anticipation of more strong stimulus measures from Beijing which failed to materialise.—Reuters

 Comments